paraseba/blog/posts/2015-12-26-beautiful-power-series.markdown

 ---
 title: Beautiful Power Series
+description: A tiny Haskell formulation for power series
 ---

 I'm getting better at Haskell, or at least that's what I choose to believe.
 Anyway,